GAM-team/GAM/wiki/Classroom-StudentGroups.md

 For multiple aliases you must enter: `gam info courses "'d:Math Class','d:Science Class'"`

+## Special quoting for lists of titles
+As student group titles can contain spaces, some care must be used when entering `selevct <StringList>`.

+Suppose you want to create a student group `Advanced Students`. `gam create course-studentgroups course <CourseID> title "Advanced Students"`

+The shell strips the `"` leaving a single argument `Advanced Math`; gam correctly processes the argument as it is expecting a single title.

+Suppose you enter the command: `gam create course-studentgroups course <CourseID> select "Advanced Students"`

+The shell strips the `"` leaving a single argument `Advanced Students`; as gam is expecting a list, it splits the argument on space leaving two items and then tries to process `Advanced` and `Students`, not what you want.

+You must enter: `gam create course-studentgroups course <CourseID> select "'Advanced Students'"`

+The shell strips the `"` leaving a single argument `'Advanced Students'`; as gam is expecting a list, it splits the argument on space while honoring the `'` leaving one item `Advanced Students` and correctly processes the item.

+For multiple titles you can enter either of the following:
+* `gam create course-studentgroups course <CourseID> select "'Advanced Students','Beginner Students'"`
+* `gam create course-studentgroups course <CourseID> title"Advanced Students" title "Beginner Students"`

 See: [Lists and Collections](Lists-and-Collections)

 ## Manage student groups